Square Drop In Pan with Spark Ignition Kit

 The Spark Ignition System

 A battery powered Push Button Spark Ignition Systems means that there is no need to be running a mains electricity cable out to you fire pits location.
 Simply bolt the spark probe vertically onto the base of the tray in the provided location, and connect the supplied cable to the back of the push button unit you have fitted into your custom made ‘control panel’.
 For convenience, we recommend installing the push button next to the Shut Off Key Valve supplied with your kit.
 Turn on the gas, push on the button, and you have fire!
 No matches blowing out, no damp tapers not lighting.
-This is the civilised way to light your fire pit!
+This is the civilized way to light your fire pit!

 The Gas Connection Kit